-The journey takes forever, partly because the Sumatra traffic is so awful and partly because the road is so awful.
+Now, south.
+The journey continues to takes forever, partly because the Sumatra traffic is so awful and partly because the road is so awful.
 Miles of palm oil plantations and the accompanying mills.
 One article in a conservation centre says that the production and burning of this bio-oil actually consumes three times as much carbon dioxide as diesel.
 This is because they clear the old established forest to plant the palm oil.

-We scramble into Karo Batak houses with thatched trapezium shaped roofs veering awkwardly into the sky and then join a village celebration.
+We scramble into Karo Batak long-houses with thatched trapezoid roofs, veering awkwardly into the sky and then join a village celebration.
 As one does.
-Lots of swaying dancers, elaborate costumes and wonderfully contrived hats.
+Swaying dancers, elaborate costumes and wonderfully contrived hats.
 A dressed-to-the-nines couple sitting on thrones and piles of presents.
-A while afterwards when we are discussing the nuptials one of the group suddenly says, “O was that a wedding?”
+The groom, self consciously bored, checks his phone throughout and takes selfies.
+Afterwards, when we are discussing the nuptials, one of the group suddenly says, “O was that a wedding?”
 We are obviously a bunch of intellectuals.
 We are spared the wedding feast.
 Two local delicacies are fried fruit bat and the partially digested grass from the stomach of a cow,

-Back at our hotel I find that my expensive six week supply of shampoo has leaked all over my doomed sponge bag.
+Back at our hotel, I find that my expensive six week supply of shampoo has leaked all over my doomed sponge bag.
 I wash my hair with what I can scoop out.
 This wash is going to have to last a long time.

 A suckling pig banquet tonight.
 Not so long ago in these parts it could have been long pig.

 A boat trip round the pretty island and a swim in the lake.
-We are accompanied by four musicians who don’t let up for the whole day, except to try and plug their CD.
-I am up the back of the boat where I can’t hear too much of what sounds like cats’ wailing.
-More Batak houses, but this time complete with a meeting place to try offenders and a stone block to decapitate those who are judged to have transgressed.
-After they were executed (the head was thrown into the sea), they were eaten.
-The last reported punishment of this type was in 1819.
+We are accompanied by four musicians, who don’t let up for the whole day, except to try and plug their CD.
+I am up the back of the boat, where I can’t hear too much of what sounds like cats’ wailing.
+More Batak houses at Huta Siallagan.
+A house with a hidden entrance staircase signifies a house for females.
+A horn above the main door indicates the king’s house.
+Main doors usually have a low ceiling so that people have to bow when entering.

-A ‘cultural show’ is laid on for us, with dancing round a buffalo - I try and behave myself in case they reintroduce the old laws.
+A climb up to a viewpoint, through paddy fields, with a panoramic vista of the lake and the surrounding Sumatran countryside.
 Marilyn, a scatty, retired New Yorker has spent the whole trip losing things or wandering around looking bemused.
 She bought an Indonesian sunhat today (which she lost three times).
 Whenever you try and take a picture there she is in the background.
 It'll be like playing 'Where’s Wally?' when I get back.

 Lunch is getting depressingly familiar.
 The anglicized Indonesian sateh is elusive.
 You can choose either fried noodles, or noodle soup or fried rice.
 I abstained from all three today.
 The inevitable stomach upset is threatening.
 And the excitement generated by the extensive drinks menu at our first stop has dwindled.
 Not a cocktail in sight, although avocado juice with chocolate is going down well with the group.
 They are less keen on Pocari Sweat, an electrolyte drink that seems popular amongst the locals.
-However, everything is incredibly cheap in Sumatra and the silly money is going a very long way.
+However, everything is incredibly cheap in Sumatra and the money is going a very long way.
 I’ve been here nearly a week and I’ve only spent about £70.
 (And that’s eating in ‘upmarket’ restaurants.)
 It makes my Shanghai banquet appear to be the height of extravagance.

 Woken much too early by a huge row in the next room.
 Two women in the group don’t seem to be getting on terribly well.
 Some very unladylike words are exchanged.
-Then a long day on the road, with just brief stops.
+Then a very long day on the road, with just brief stops.
 Well, they were intended to be brief, but we are competing with a Belgian tour bus that seems to get to every place just before us.
 The road is so bad (partly because of landslides and partly because of disrepair) that we even have to walk at times.
 It’s almost impossible to overtake and the journey is excruciatingly slow.

 Fortunately, there is plenty to look at when I am not dozing.
 The mountains and paddy fields are becoming increasingly beautiful.
-It is Sunday today so the Christians are out walking out in their church finery.
+It is Sunday today, so the Christians are out walking out in their church finery.
 The Muslims are gathered in their hundreds in the rivers, washing in preparation for Ramadan tomorrow.
 The houses along the way vary in both decoration and opulence.
 There are numerous tin shacks, but even the majority of these have incongruous great satellite dishes.
 The buses are colourful and the vehicle of choice for families and taxis, appears to be a motor bike with some sort of sidecar attached.
 These also vary in decoration and opulence, but many are elaborately painted.
 The poorer families make do without a sidecar.
 We count mother, father and four children on one bike.

 We are clearly moving into a more strongly Moslem area.
 I have been provided with a prayer mat in my hotel room.

 Woken up at 5.30 a.m. by Eddy - an unasked for early morning call.
 A scheduled even longer journey day that is extended by another four hours because of a lorry accident.
 It’s quite good fun watching all the traffic trying to squeeze through the small gap left between the two injured lorries.
 One has a broken axle and the other is overturned, hanging half over a ravine.
-It seems easier just to push it over, but no, the police blow whistles to absolutely no end.
+It seems easier just to push it over, but no. The police blow whistles to absolutely no avail.
 The passengers and drivers mill around, many just squat on the road and the little coffee shops do a roaring trade.

 The local bus is amusing.
 The owners instruct me to sit in the front with them and they giggle all the time as we hurtle along.
 The driver is texting with one hand and trying to put on a pornographic DVD for the delectation of the rest of the group in the back.
 I manage to persuade him that this is not appropriate.
 We eventually receive the news that our bus has made it through the gap and we have to disembark and wait another 20 minutes for it to catch up, as Eddy won’t fork out any more for the extra bus than he has to.

-Despite all this time travelling we are still not even half way down Sumatra.
+Despite all this time travelling, we are still not even half way down Sumatra.

 Yet another early awakening.
 This time it’s the muezzin at 4.30 signalling the Ramadan prayers.
 As they also woke me at 10.30 last night when I was trying to get an early night I am extremely sleep deprived now and grumpy.
 My room is next to the mosque and we are here for three nights.

 I have also discovered why they have covers over the drains in the bathrooms.
 If you don’t put them back the cockroaches creep out during the night.
 The hotels all have western style toilets with flush cisterns.
-However, most of the other toilets are squat style with mandi tanks adjacent.
+However, most of the other toilets are squat style, with mandi tanks adjacent.
 You just dip in the plastic ladle and wash it all down after you.
 Even the western toilets in the towns of Sumatra have mandis, which makes for a pretty wet seat.
 The locals tend to squat, even on the western toilets.
 You can tell by the footprints.

 A guided walk through the rainforest that seems more like a route march down a steep slippery track, and through rice farms, to a lake that we can’t see because it is too hazy.
 Another admirer in the fields tells me that he thinks I am nice.
 Because I look like an Indian in a Bollywood movie.

-What have I seen today?
+What else have I seen ?
 There are lots of cats in Sumatra.
 Some of them are in reasonable condition but many have been born with short, fat tails.
 And the architecture has changed.
 The roofs are more ornate.
 Many are multi gabled, like Thai temples, with concave sides, and are very pretty.
 They are supposed to represent buffalo horns, symbolising fertility.
 So great attention is often paid to the roof of even the meanest shops and houses.
 Though many of the mosques have tin roofs.
-I have even seen a minaret shop or two.
+I have even observed a minaret shop or two.
 Much is closed because of Ramadan and most of the locals are not eating, drinking, smoking or having sex between dawn and dusk.

 Now I'm flying - to Yogyakarta in Java